-1 Constitutionally and by statute, there is no distinction between children born in wedlock and children born out of wedlock.
+&lt;sup>1 Constitutionally and by statute, there is no distinction between children born in wedlock and children born out of wedlock.
 See, e.g., D.C.
 Code §16-908.
-Parents of children born out of wedlock almost always have the same rights and duties as parents of children born in wedlock.
+In general, parents of children born out of wedlock have the same rights and duties as parents of children born in wedlock.